Aladdin Sane: Music and lyrics

-Like its predecessor Ziggy Stardust, Aladdin Sane is predominantly glam rock, with elements of hard rock.
-Aladdin Sanes American influence and the album's fast-paced development helped add a tougher, rawer and edgier rock sound.
-Some of the songs, including "Watch That Man", "Drive-In Saturday" and "Lady Grinning Soul" are influenced by the English rock band the Rolling Stones; a cover of their song "Let's Spend the Night Together" is included.
-Each track was ascribed a location on the LP label to indicate where it was written or took its inspiration: New York ("Watch That Man"), Seattle–Phoenix ("Drive-In Saturday"), Detroit ("Panic in Detroit"), Los Angeles ("Cracked Actor"), New Orleans ("Time"), Detroit and New York again ("The Jean Genie"), RHMS Ellinis, the vessel that had carried Bowie home in December 1972 ("Aladdin Sane"), London ("Lady Grinning Soul") and Gloucester Road ("The Prettiest Star").
-According to Pegg, the lyrics of Aladdin Sane paint pictures of urban decay, degenerate lives, drug addiction, violence and death.
-He notes that some of the themes presented on Bowie's previous works are reflected in Aladdin Sane: "notions of religion shattered by science, extraterrestrial encounters posing as messianic visitations, the impact on society of different kinds of 'star', and the degradation of human life in a spiritual void."
-Author James Perone states that thematically, the album deals with "the concept and definition of sanity", while Ric Albano of Classic Rock Review wrote that the music reflects the pros of newfound stardom and the cons of the perils of touring.
+Like Ziggy Stardust, Aladdin Sane is predominantly glam rock, with elements of hard rock.
+The album's American influence and fast-paced development added a tougher, rawer and edgier rock sound.
+Some of the songs, including "Watch That Man", "Drive-In Saturday" and "Lady Grinning Soul" are influenced by the Rolling Stones; a cover of their song "Let's Spend the Night Together" is included.

+According to Pegg, the album's lyrics paint pictures of urban decay, degenerate lives, drug addiction, violence and death.
+He says that some themes present on Bowie's previous works also appear in Aladdin Sane, including "notions of religion shattered by science, extraterrestrial encounters posing as messianic visitations, the impact on society of different kinds of 'star' and the degradation of human life in a spiritual void."
+The author James E. Perone states that thematically, the album deals with "the concept and definition of sanity", while Ric Albano of Classic Rock Review wrote that the music reflects the pros of newfound stardom and the cons of the perils of touring.